wulffern/wulff.no/pages/03.presentations/default.md

 I love giving presentations on electronics.
 I get a big kick after I give a presentation, preferably to as many people as possible.
-So far, the max have been 360 people over Skype for Busniess.
+So far, the max have been 360 people over Skype for Business.

-Below you'll find the presenations I've had that are available for public release.
-These days most of the slide-sets I make are only for internal use at Nordic Semiconductor, but I regurarly (usually once a year) get asked to do presenations at NTNU.
+Below you'll find the presentations I've had that are available for public release.
+These days most of the slide-sets I make are only for internal use at Nordic Semiconductor, but I regularly (usually once a year) get asked to do presentations at NTNU.

 | Date | Title  | Comments |
 | ---- | -----  | -------  |